-How well a person does depends on the subtype of the disease.
-The infantile form of Gaucher disease may lead to early death.
+How well a person does depends on their subtype of the disease.
+The infantile form of Gaucher disease (Type 2) may lead to early death.
 Most affected children die before age 5.

-Adults with the type 1 form of the disease can expect normal life expectancy with enzyme replacement therapy.
+Adults with the type 1 form of Gaucher disease can expect normal life expectancy with enzyme replacement therapy.

 Genetic counseling is recommended for prospective parents with a family history of Gaucher disease.
 Testing can determine if parents carry the gene that could pass on the Gaucher disease.
 A prenatal test can also tell if a baby in the womb has Gaucher syndrome.